 - Fill in Personal Background, Conduct Information, Application Details

-- When they get to Non-degree Course Request, fill in Non-Degree Special Program
+- When you get to Non-degree Course Request, fill in Non-Degree Special Program

 - Choose “THE COLLEGE OF VETERINARY MEDICINE – Veterinary Shelter Medicine” in the “College” dropdown box